google-research/tensorflow_constrained_optimization/README.md

   return true_positive_count / positive_count
 ```

-As was mentioned earlier, the Lagrangian optimizer often suffices for problems
+As was mentioned earlier, a Lagrangian optimizer often suffices for problems
-without proxy constraints, but proxy-Lagrangian optimizers are recommended for
+without proxy constraints, but a proxy-Lagrangian optimizer is recommended for
 problems *with* proxy constraints.
 Since this problem contains proxy
-constraints, we use the `ProxyLagrangianOptimizerV1`.
+constraints, we use the `ProxyLagrangianOptimizerV2`.

 For this problem, the constraint is fairly easy to satisfy, so we can use the
 same "inner" optimizer (an `AdagradOptimizer` with a learning rate of 1) for
 optimization of both the model parameters (`weights` and `threshold`), and the
 internal parameters associated with the constraints (these are the analogues of
-the Lagrange multipliers used by the `ProxyLagrangianOptimizerV1`).
+the Lagrange multipliers used by the `ProxyLagrangianOptimizerV2`).
 For more
 difficult problems, it will often be necessary to use different optimizers, with
 different learning rates (presumably found via a hyperparameter search): to
 accomplish this, pass *both* the `optimizer` and `constraint_optimizer`
-parameters to `ProxyLagrangianOptimizerV1`'s constructor.
+parameters to `ProxyLagrangianOptimizerV2`'s constructor.

 Since this is a convex problem (both the objective and proxy constraint
 functions are convex), we can just take the last iterate.
 Periodic snapshotting,